5 Do’s and Don’ts When Approaching A Possible Joint Venture Partner

 It will not want to be heard by your potential joint venture partner how much you need the extra profits, or what is a joint venture partner you will personally gain from the partnership.
 It is important that you think about it from their point of view.
 Would you be happy for someone to approach you about a partnership whilst informing you of the benefits to them?
 I think the answer to this question would be ‘No’.

 Only inform your partner what the benefits will be to them.
 For example:

 • how much they will make

 • inform them as to whether they will benefit from building their opt in list

 • tell them whether they will benefit by increasing their product base

 • inform them of whether they will have improved credibility

 It is imperative that your offer is presented to them in the most beneficial light.

 It is important that you do not push your potential partner to make an immediate decision.
-A heavy sales pitch would be an immediate turn off.
+A heavy sales pitch would be an immediate turn-off.
 You should, once again, place yourself in your potential partner’s shoes.
-It is important that you consider how you would like to be approached for a joint venture partnership.
+It is important that you consider how to approach a potential business partner you would like to be approached for a joint ventures and partnering partnership.
 You would more than likely not wish to hear a sales pitch either.